cs-uob/COMS10012/exercises/posix/src/act3/git3.md

 ## The develop branch

-By default, your repository has one branch named `master`.
-One team member creates a `develop` branch with the command
+By default, your repository has one branch named `master` (or `main` depending on how you or your provider set it up).
+But you don't want to do your work on this branch directly.
+Instead, one team member creates a `develop` branch with the command

     git checkout -b develop